Studies have shown that 85% of the women who started out with me eventually moved on to more serious men.

 “It just is!
 I really hope this works out.”

-Melanie and I had once had a “thing”.
+Melanie and I had once had our own “thing”.
 But we were now just friends.
 Her concern for me was touching.
 But I was clearly giving off the wrong vibe.
 In my own mind, I thought I wanted something meaningful.
 Something long-term.

-Eventually I met a girl named Jane (possibly her real name) who became my first “serious” relationship.
+Eventually I met a girl named Jane (also not real name, her real name is “Melanie”) who became my first “serious” relationship.

 Jane was in law school.
 I was unemployed.